yur25/Winter-2025-Exams/README.md

   - Convert all magic values to constants
   - Follow the rules for naming identifiers
   - Think carefully about the names of identifiers so that when reading the code, everyone understands their contents
-  - Don't make functions too long
+  - Don't make functions too long (5-10 lines preferably, ...20 is ok, but...)
   - Don't make a big stack of if statements, use arrays and objects instead
 - Hints:
   - Use eslint and prettier, fix all warnings